klaytn/klaytn-docs/docs/klaytn/design/storage/live-pruning.md

 1. Use a binary of klaytn v1.11.0 or higher.
 2. Please download the pruned DB snapshot from this [link](https://packages.klaytn.net/cypress/pruning-chaindata/) if you don't want to synchronize all blocks from the genesis block.
 3. (Optional) Add the flag `--state.live-pruning-retention <value>` for how long recent states are retained.
 Default value is 172800 (48 hours)
-4. Refer to the following link to set the DB location and restart the node with `--state.live-pruning` added [https://ko.docs.klaytn.foundation/content/operation-guide/chaindata-change].
+4. Refer to the following link to set the DB location and restart the node with `--state.live-pruning` added [chaindata-change](https://ko.docs.klaytn.foundation/content/operation-guide/chaindata-change) section.